 How do you collaborate with your first responders?

 Our District works closely with our first responders, we have a great working relationship with police/sheriff and fire departments.
 It is not uncommon to see police/deputies and fire fighters in our buildings; it is important for them to get to know our staff and the layout of our buildings under non-stressful situations.
 The District shares our building maps, keys and FOBS (keyless entry), and emergency response plans with our first responders.
 It is key that during an emergency that they know how students and staff in a building are going to respond so that they can respond to the emergency and quickly provide help for us.

 Collaboration is key and sharing plans with our partners is invaluable.
 We also conduct training and drills with our first responders; this is a great way to provide valuable feedback as to what works and what we need to improve on.

 Does the district have a Safety Team?

-Yes, the district has a District Safety Team.
-The team consists of district administrators, building administrators, teachers, a district nurse, law enforcement, and fire personnel.
+Yes, the District has a District Safety Team.
+The team consists of administrators, building administrators, teachers, a District nurse, law enforcement, and fire personnel.
 The team discusses and makes decisions regarding safety and security along with updating emergency crisis plans.

 How does the district address a threat?

-The district takes all threats seriously.
-Anyone who becomes aware of a threat should immediately notify the building principal.
+The District takes all threats seriously.
+Anyone who becomes aware of a credible and/or dangerous threat or should immediately call 911 and notify the building principal.
 If school is not in session and you cannot contact the building principal, then contact the police.
 The threat assessment core team will be contacted to assess the threat level and determine the course of the investigation.
-The goal of the threat assessment is to make sure that everyone is safe and that the situation is handled appropriately and effectively.
+The goal of the threat assessment is to make sure that everyone is safe, and that the situation is handled appropriately and effectively.

 Does the district have a Tip Line?